 mask.
 "What?"

-"Oh yeah, like you are
+"Oh yeah, like you are sooo scary.
+Oooh, big bad

-gonna get you."
-He pretended to
+Bloodsucker gonna get you."
+He pretended to grab

-grab for her.
+for her.
 "Gonna get you.
 Ooooo-ooooh."

 The superhero just shook his

 head.
-"Oh, now you're going to make
+"Oh, now you're going to make her mad."

 Warren just laughed.
 "And?"

-The woman's face
+The woman's face transformed.

-could scream.
-As the life drained out of
+She was on him before he could scream.
+As the life drained out of him, he could

-him, he could have sworn he heard Super Guy say, "Do me next, baby?"
+have sworn he heard Super Guy say, "Do me next, baby?"

 The covers smelled like

 French fries when Buffy woke up.
-She
+She wasn't sure when she had last done

+laundry.
 It wasn't like she spent a lot of time in her bed anymore.
-It was a scary thought that Spike probably
+It was a

-washed his sheets more than she did hers.
+scary thought that Spike probably washed his sheets more than she did hers.
+And

-And he didn't even have running water in the crypt.
+he didn't even have running water in the crypt.
 Or a bathroom.
-She stretched, then quickly put her arms
+She stretched,

-down.
+then quickly put her arms down.
 Man, did she reek.
-Couldn't he have found a crypt with a
+Couldn't he have found a

-bathroom?
-It was bad enough having to
+crypt with a bathroom?
+It was bad enough having to pee in the tunnels, but not

-pee in the tunnels, but not being able to shower was getting old.
+being able to shower was getting old.

 Maybe it was time to take the

 garlic down and let him into her room.
+She thought of her friends.
+What they

-they would say.
-She knew that Anya and
+would say.
+She knew that Anya and Xander had no problem with self-expression

 She looked over at the clock

 and realized she was going to be late if she didn't hurry.
-She rushed through her shower and ran out of
+She rushed through

-the house without stopping to eat.
-She'd
+her shower and ran out of the house without stopping to eat.
+She'd grab

-grab something at work.
-Now that she
+something at work.
+Now that she knew the food was mostly vegetarian it hardly

-it.
-Especially when she cooked it
+bothered her at all to eat it.
+Especially when she cooked it herself.
+She had

-what Phillip did to burgers for people he didn't like.
-Each time just got grosser.
-And she still wasn't completely sure he liked
+time just got grosser.
+And she still wasn't completely sure he liked her.

 "Buffy," Lorraine's

 voice was relieved.
-She was really
+She was really trying to be easy-going and Buffy didn't

-trying to be easy-going and Buffy didn't want to take advantage of her.
+want to take advantage of her.

 Lorraine shook her head.
-"I don't know what you do in these
+"I

-uniforms, Buffy.
-I'm sure I wouldn't
+don't know what you do in these uniforms, Buffy.
+I'm sure I wouldn't believe it

-believe it if you told me."
+if you told me."

 "You really